enemonsieur/offis_repo/PROJECTS/VIsual NP/Seminar -  Retinal Prothesis Why is it so hard to build them.md

 May be we'll find an explanation by going deeper in the electrodes.
 Now that we have this signal turn into electric, we have to find where to place those electrodes, and how they make the retinal cells react.
 ## MicroElectrodes Stimulations
 THere are many factors to consider when stimulating the retina.
 If you look at the diagram (=), you'll see that there's a lot of layer in the eyes.
 So depending on where you place the electrode array, you ll be able to stimulate a certain type of cells.
 If you put it  before the retina, at the level of the degenerated PRcs, y[ou can may be stimulated then, and avoid the burden of processing the signal,](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC6350159/), but at the same time, you need to go deeper in the eye, and its an unfamiliar procedure for surgeon.
 Also most of the diseases destroy the PRs
 If you go directly on the retina, it's better because you'll stimulate the bipolar cells.
-You'll loose some signal processing, yeah, but it's a must safer procedure.
+You'll loose some signal processing, yeah, but it's a much safer procedure.

 According to [this study](https://www.sciencedirect.com/science/article/pii/S0042698903004577?via%3Dihub)  the charge limit has been settle to 0.35 mC/cm2 .
 So what ever we do, we must not cross this for too long at least.
-But you all know, we don't work with charges but --- current amplitude.
-And we know applying a current can result in a monstruosly high charge, if the electrodes is too close from the tissue!
+But you all know that the flow of current varies with the proximity to the source.
+We've seen the equation in CI.
+Applying a current can result in a monstruosly high charge, if the electrodes is too close from the tissue!

+S

 Now we have to be able to transduct that signal into vision right?
 In the eyes, This is called to phosphenes or seeing dots with the eyes because of stimulation.
 How do we create phosphenes?
 Well, simple.
-We have to increase progressively our current, until a bit before the max charge, and see if the patient report phosphenes.
+We have to increase progressively our current, until a bit before the max charge, and see if the patient report seeing any ligh points.

 Ok.
 The electrode is placed.
 Now what?
 Applying the current?
 But what's the number one danger of current?
 It can kill.
-And as we saw, the charge of the electrode must be very well monitored to make sure they aren't dangerous in short or long term
+And as we saw, the charge of the electrode must be very well monitored to make sure they aren't dangerous in short or long term.
+And

 	So then, how do we stimulate those RCGs?
 First of all, we have some limitation.
 The The electrode grid we have are very big, () and therefore, can stimulate them enough.
 If we try to reduce the electrodes, then it will increase the charge density, making the current higher.